MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ## Tab content and style guidelines

-Your tab's overall objective of should be to provide access to meaningful and engaging content that has a practical value and an evident purpose.
-That does not mean that you should forego an appealing design but, you should focus on minimizing clutter by making your tab design clean, navigation intuitive, and content immersive.
-See [Content and conversations, all at once using tabs](~/resources/design/framework/tabs) and Microsoft Teams app approval process guidance](~/platform/publishing/office-store-approval#tabs)
+Your tab's overall objective should be to provide access to meaningful and engaging content that has a practical value and an evident purpose.
+That does not mean that you should forego a pleasing style but, you should focus on minimizing clutter by making your tab design clean, navigation intuitive, and content immersive.
+See [Content and conversations, all at once using tabs](~/resources/design/framework/tabs) and [Microsoft Teams app approval process guidance](~/platform/publishing/office-store-approval#tabs)

 ## Integrate your code with Teams